Skip to content

 netstat -nr | grep default | head -n 1 | awk '{print $2}'

 Note: that accessing host is only possible with the default NAT network.
-If you are running your virtual machines with Softnet (via tart run --net-softnet <VM NAME>), then the network isolation is stricter and it's not only possible to access the host.
+If you are running your virtual machines with Softnet (via tart run --net-softnet <VM NAME>), then the network isolation is stricter and it's not possible to access the host.

 Changing the default NAT subnet